 Chuck roast is also known as chuck eye roast, beef pot roast, and chuck roll roast.
 It is a cut of beef from the shoulder, neck, and upper arm area of the cow, and is a budget-friendly cut of beef.

-What makes chuck roast so special is that not only is it economical, so your wallet will love it, but it makes the best choice for a pot roast recipe!
+What makes chuck roast so special is that not only is it economical, especially for large families like mine, but it makes the best choice for a pot roast recipe!
 Chuck roast recipes are always the best pot roasts.

 It’s a well-marbled, fatty beef cut that becomes moist and fork-tender when you braise it low and slow.
 This is how you tenderize a chuck roast, and exactly what we do in our recipe here!

-- 4 pound Certified Angus Beef ® brand boneless beef chuck roast
+- Certified Angus Beef ® brand boneless beef chuck roast

 - Salt and freshly ground black pepper

-- 1 large yellow onion, peeled and cut into large wedges
+- Yellow onion, peeled and cut into large wedges

-- 2 cloves garlic, peeled and chopped, or 1 teaspoon of garlic powder
+- Garlic cloves, peeled and chopped, or garlic powder

 One of my favorite things about cooking this tender chuck roast is that the vegetables cook right in the same pot as the roast beef!
 Life is easy with delicious angus beef chuck roast recipes like this.